jamesholcombe/dash-auth-external/README.md

 # dash-auth-external

- Integrate your dashboards with 3rd parties and external providers.
+ Integrate your dashboards with 3rd parties and external OAuth providers.

 ## Overview